CopOnTheRun/Dataviz-Projects/README.md

 # Data Visualizations

 Welcome to my repository of things I want to see graphed!
 Most everything here is from my life, or Reddit, which composes a larger part of my life than I'd care to admit.
+Also I don't vouch for the code quality in these projects, most of them were one and done, sorry if you have to read the code for some reason.

 Here's a quick overview of the projects.
 Enter the projects directory for a more in depth explanation!